 Our goal is to build strong, long-lasting relationships with our clients and patients.
 These relationships, are based on trust, and allow us to tailor our medical approach to meet your needs.

 Dr. Shlomo Freiman is a graduate of Cornell University College of Veterinary Medicine.
 He has a strong interest in both internal medicine and surgery.
-He has owned AHoF since 1999 and has devoted his energy and creativity into making it the unique veterinary hospital that it is today.
+He established AHoF in 1999 and has devoted his energy and creativity into making it the unique veterinary hospital that it is today.

 “I love my work and feel so privileged to do this for a living.
 This practice is first and foremost about developing a close relationship between the client, the pet, the staff, and the vet.